Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/_index.en.md

 Criteria that should be met if you could consider creating a multi-app solution:

-- My forms will be answered by users that does not have Altinn
+- My forms will be answered by users that do not have Altinn
 - It is okay that my receiving forms must be deleted in order to end the lifecycle of the form.